ANSU-DIPIN/project1reviews/README.md

 ⮚	Classification of the reviews to be done on a weekly basis using the algorithm.
 Entire application should work Automatically.

-Data:

-Reviews to be extracted from amazon for specific product given for your team.

-Exploratory Data Analysis:

-Apply various text mining methods and generate Insights from the text data.

-# Contents

-1. Introduction
-2. Business Objective
-3. Data Extraction
-4. EDA
-5. Model Building
-6. Model Evaluation
-7. Feedback
-8. Deployment
-9. Reparation for Phase 2

 # Introduction